anthonyduer/book/chapters/prg/python/scikit-learn/scikit-learn-k-means.md

 # Scikit-learn :o: :hand: sp19-516-122 {#s-sikitlearn}

-Scikit-learn is widely populate data analysis library that supports that complete data lifecycle from preprocessing, analyzing, modeling, and visualizing.
-It contains many algorithms that allow data scientists to create robust data pipelines that allow for analyses to be performed efficiently.
+Scikit-learn is a popular data analysis library that supports the complete data lifecycle from preprocessing, analyzing, modeling, and visualizing.
+It contains many algorithms that allow data scientists to create robust data pipelines that makes data anlysis much more efficient.
 Example of features that are included in scikit-learn are linear regression models, min-max preprocessors, and cross validators.

 Standardization is an important feature of scikit-learn.
-For example, each model uses the fit(x, y) or fit(x) method to fit a model to data.
+For example, each model uses a fit(x, y) or fit(x) method to fit a model to data.
 This allows for easy model exploration as models can be collected into a list and then iterated over to examine how each performs against the data without fine tuning.

-In this section we demonstrate how simple it is to use k-means in scikit learn.
+Since scikit-learn sits atop the NumPy library, it also benefits from sections of code written in cython, making it very quick.

+In this section, we provide a cursory overview of each of the data lifecycle steps using toy data.

 ## Instalation